 The buffet finally closed at 7:30, and we had plenty of help lugging our baggage to the lobby where we said our goodbyes.
 One last Grab taxi met us just before 8:00.
 We filled his trunk and front passenger seat with our luggage, and headed to the airport.
 Before checking in, I had my elephant bag shrink-wrapped to make it more durable.
 I took advantage of my business class privileges, which included a shorter line through immigration and access to the EVA Lounge.
 The lounge didn’t have a lot to eat, but then, I wasn’t especially hungry yet.
 I used the wi-fi to catch up on a few things and lost track of time.
 Suddenly noticing the clock, I clicked send on an email to a client at 11:18 and ran to the gate.

-Fortunately, my plane was still open, and after a flight attendant helped me relocate some small bags I was able to park my roll-aboard and settle in.
+Fortunately, my plane was still open, and after a flight attendant helped me clear bin space by relocating some small bags I was able to park my roll-aboard and settle in.
 As we were flying a Korean airline to Seoul, I chose Asiana’s bibimbap for dinner.
 The beef was nothing special, and the shredded dried fish and sour kim chi might have been a little too authentic.
 The best bite was a daechucho, described on the menu as a preserved date.
 It was stuffed with nut meat and candied in a spiced sugar syrup.
 Still, the main attraction of business class, what you’re really paying for, is the real estate.
 The lie-flat seat on the Boeing 777-200 allowed me to get some sleep en route to what promised to be a long, busy day.

 Saturday, February 23, 2019